lasty/ld34_growing_spaceships/README.md

 - Gameplay changes:
   - Changed "scrap" function to "detach": easily remove parts from player ship without destroying them.
   - Implemented the Armour block, will take 2 shots to destroy.
+  - Implemented a Tutorial for first time running.
+  - Starting ship is randomized.

 Planed features that were cut
 ----------
 Cut features due to time or complexity:
 - Music
+- Connect more than 1 piece at a time, and angled connections (eg at 45 degrees)
-- More part types, including armour pieces, shield pieces, thrusters
+- More part types, including shield pieces, thrusters, turreted weapons
 - Energy management (Reactors, capacitors, can only shoot when charged)
 - Damage/Repair mechanic
 - World map, Space dock, buy/sell ships, economy, Cargo, Trading
-- Better GUI, and a tutorial
+- Better GUI, AI
+- Particles, explosions

 Building